Submillimeter Wave Astronomy Satellite: History

 The Submillimeter Wave Astronomy Satellite mission was approved on 1 April 1989.
 The project began with the Mission Definition Phase, officially starting on 29 September 1989, and running through 31 January 1992.
 During this time, the mission underwent a conceptual design review on 8 June 1990, and a demonstration of the Schottky receivers and acousto-optical spectrometer concept was performed on 8 November 1991.

 Development

 The mission's Development Phase ran from February 1992, through May 1996.
 The Submillimeter Wave Telescope underwent a preliminary design review on 13 May 1992, and a critical design review (CDR) on 23 February 1993.
 Ball Aerospace was responsible for the construction of and integration of components into the telescope.
 The University of Cologne delivered the acousto-optical spectrometer to Ball for integration into the telescope on 2 December 1993, while Millitech Corporation delivered the Schottky receivers to Ball on 20 June 1994.
 Ball delivered the finished telescope to Goddard Space Flight Center on 20 December 1994.
-GSFC, which was responsible for construction of the spacecraft bus, conducted integration of spacecraft and instrument from January through March 1995.
+GSFC, which was responsible for construction of the spacecraft bus, conducted integration of spacecraft and instruments from January through March 1995.
 Spacecraft qualification and testing took place between 1 April 1995, and 15 December 1995.
 After this, SWAS was placed into storage until 1 September 1998, when launch preparation was begun.